codeasone/terra-modules/README.md

 # terra-modules
-Minimal example of a "golden" module intended for use by other projects
+Minimal example of self-contained terraform modules for use across existing and new projects.

+__See also:__ [terra-service](https://github.com/codeasone/terra-service) which uses these modules.